- Questions About Worldwide Church of God (now known as Grace Communion International)

 An individual may have left the group because they came to see the abuses, but the teachings (“God’s way”; “God’s truth”; “God’s Government”) can still be implanted in their mind.
 Many have not understood that these teachings were instilled in them in the first place for the sole purpose of controlling and exploiting them financially.

 When a survivor makes their own choice to read the Bible again, they often continue to see many parts of it through the lens of HWA’s dogma.
-It is suggested that they start in the New Testament epistles (especially Romans and Galatians) and stay out of the Old Testament for awhile.
+It is suggested that they start in the New Testament epistles (especially Romans and Galatians; or they may begin with Colossians and Philippians) and stay out of the Old Testament for awhile.
 Read and believe what the Scriptures say, not what HWA said they mean.
-Pray for guidance and discernment.
-Only the Holy Spirit of God can reveal the meaning of Scripture.
+Pray for the spirit of discernment and ask God to reveal it to you so that you will understand.
+Only the Holy Spirit can reveal the meaning of Scripture.

-However, since reading the Bible was always pushed in the group, reading a Bible commentary (the older ones are recommended) or a Bible dictionary such as Unger’s Bible Dictionary may be less triggering for some.
+However, since reading the Bible was always pushed in the group, reading a Bible commentary (the older ones are recommended) such as The Bible Knowledge Commentary or a Bible dictionary such as Unger’s Bible Dictionary may be less triggering.
 Even taking a Bible concordance and noticing how many times the word “grace” is mentioned in the New Testament, along with the context the verse is in, can be helpful.
 When doing this, notice how the focus is on the death and bodily resurrection of the Lord Jesus Christ.
-The exiter can then go from there to read other Christian material on the New Covenant and grace.
+The exiter can then go from there to read other Christian material on grace.

 List of books refuting Armstrong’s doctrinal errors (from our Booklist)